1. Overview

 String cdt = CDL.rowToString(ja);

-The String cdt now contains:
+The String cdt now contains the following:

 England,USA,Canada